public-awesome/testnets/cygnusx-1/README.md

 go: go version go1.15.8 linux/amd64
 ```

-NOTE: Make sure `build_tags` includes "faucet", which is required for testnet.

 ## Setup validator node

-If you are looking to join the testnet post genesis time (_MAR 23 2021 1600 UTC_), skip to [Create Testnet Validator](#create-testnet-validator)

-Below are the instructions to generate & submit your genesis transaction
+Below are the instructions to generate and submit your genesis transaction.

 ### Generate genesis transaction (gentx)